viniciusrsouza/nutcache-challenge-viniciussouza/README.md

 $ docker-compose up --build
 ```

-Nginx will listen to `localhost` and redirect to the application.
+Nginx will listen to `localhost:80` and redirect to the application.

 ## Details of the solution